- 1 DAY TRIPS FROM CHANIA

 The province of Chania covers the western quarter of Crete, and Chania city is close to some of the big-ticket must-see Crete destinations.
 Some of the best beaches in Crete are within a 2-hour drive of Chania, and the popular Samaria Gorge walk is also a logistically easy day trip, with many day tours from Chania available.

 Our guide shows you the pick of the Chania day trips available, which cover the whole of west Crete, and some Crete attractions to the east, towards Rethymno and Heraklion.
-We’ll advise how best to reach each destination, and whether you need to drive, catch a bus or book some Chania tours.
+We’ll advise how best to reach each destination, and whether you need to drive, catch a bus or book some tours from Chania.
 We’ll even look at the possibility of a Chania to Santorini day trip, and advise on whether this is a worthwhile option.

 We hope you enjoy our guide to the best things to do near Chania.